Alejogb1/job-board/blog-data/how-can-i-gridsearch-light-gbm-on-time-series-data.md

 id: "how-can-i-gridsearch-light-gbm-on-time-series-data"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 Gridding hyperparameters for LightGBM on time series data is definitely a challenge that requires a somewhat nuanced approach compared to typical classification or regression tasks.
 Over the years, I've seen plenty of folks, myself included initially, fall into traps that lead to suboptimal models.
 The core issue, as you're probably sensing, is the temporal dependence inherent in time series.
 Blindly splitting data without considering the time axis will almost certainly lead to overly optimistic performance metrics during cross-validation.
 I've personally experienced this in a past project predicting retail sales where a carelessly created gridsearch gave me wonderful results on paper, but promptly failed in a production environment, serving as a harsh lesson in avoiding temporal leakage.

 So, what's the proper way to gridsearch LightGBM (or any model for that matter) with time series data?
 The short answer is to use a time-aware cross-validation technique.
 Instead of random splits, we need to split the data sequentially, preserving the temporal order.
-Think of it as creating validation sets that are always *in the future* relative to the training sets.
+Think of it as creating validation sets that are always _in the future_ relative to the training sets.
 This simulates the real-world scenario where you're forecasting forward, not evaluating on data from the past.

 There are several cross-validation strategies suitable for time series, but a fairly common and robust one is a rolling window approach.
 We'll build this into the grid search.
 The core idea behind rolling window is that we select a fixed size window to be the training set and a following window to be the validation set, and then repeat this process by moving each window forward to cover the entire time series data.

 Here's a breakdown of how to structure that for lightgbm, using python's `scikit-learn` and `lightgbm` packages:

 **1. Time-Aware Splitting Function:**

 First, we need a function that generates the indices for our time-aware training/validation splits.
 Here’s a basic implementation I've used before, using the rolling window approach: